 Annual Operating Plans:

 Zone/Area/Forest/local Jurisdictional Units AOPs may be developed and incorporated as attachments to this AOP.
-The format for all AOPs between parties who are signatory to the Master Agreement should be similar to this Statewide AOP and address local operating procedures.
-Signed AOPs should be submitted annually no later than May 1 to agency representatives listed below in Clause 59; USFS AOPs should be submitted to the Region 6/10 Incident Business Coordinator.
-AOPs are valid until a new AOP is signed and submitted.
+The format for all local AOPs between parties who are signatory to the Master Agreement should be similar to this Statewide AOP and address local operating procedures.
+Signed local AOPs should be submitted annually no later than April 1 to agency representatives listed below in Clause 59; USFS local AOPs should be submitted to the Region 6/10 Incident Business Coordinator.
+Local AOPs are valid until a new AOP is signed and submitted.

 Interagency Fire Dispatch Centers: